ypriverol/github-paper/document/manuscript.md

 be recorded as a new revision, or _snapshot_, uniquely identifying the changes in all the modified files.
-Git is remarkably effective in archiving the complete revision history of a project by, among other things, storing only the differences among them.
+Git is remarkably effective in archiving the complete revision history of a project by, among other things, storing only the differences between files.

 In addition to local copies of the repository, it is easy to create remote repositories on GitHub (called `origin`, with default branch